 15. How do I apply?
 Applicants to the Dental Hygiene Degree Completion Program are required to complete two applications:

 b.
 A Degree Completion Program application

 16. When is the deadline to apply?
-The deadline is July 1, 2014 for fall enrollment.
-Please contact us if you are interested starting winter, spring or summer quarter.
+The deadline is July 1, 2016 for fall semester enrollment.
+The deadline is December 1, 2016 for spring semester enrollment.